-If you plan on using the Zapper outside, the RAT’S NEST will help keep the device protected from the elements.
+If you plan on using the Zapper outside, the TRAP TUBE will help keep the device protected from the elements.

 Another option for the Zapper is the RAT TAIL.
 It helps monitor the device from over 10 feet away so you don’t have to disturb sensitive sets.